Paul beats Shelton in all-US quarterfinal at Australian Open - NewsBreak

 Perhaps that was a product of the fascination with the out-of-nowhere Shelton: Just 20, and less than a year after winning an NCAA title for the University of Florida, he was traveling outside of the United States for the first time and participating in his second Grand Slam tournament.

-So the loud shouts of support heard most often at Rod Laver Arena on Wednesday under the sun that carried the temperature to 87 degrees Fahrenheit (30 Celsius) were for one of the pair: “Let’s go, Benny!
+So the loud shouts heard most often emanating from the Rod Laver Arena stands on Wednesday, under the sun that carried the temperature to 87 degrees Fahrenheit (30 degrees Celsius), were for one of the pair: “Let’s go, Benny!
 Let’s go!” or “Benny, Benny, Benny!
 Oi, Oi, Oi!” or “Go, Gators!”

 “He had a pretty good trip,” Paul noted.

+“Every junior to pro has a different path. ...
+Mine has been, like, the slowest,” the 35th-ranked Paul said, mentioning a group of Americans he grew up with: Taylor Fritz, Frances Tiafoe, Reilly Opelka.
+“I like to think the last four years of my career has just been like steady steps moving up.
+I mean, that’s what it’s felt like.
+I feel like hopefully 2023 is the year where I really make a big jump.”

-As a bonus, Paul’s mother was in the Rod Laver Arena stands for the biggest victory of his career.
-He said Mom booked a flight after he won his fourth-round match, then went straight from work to the airport to make the long journey from the U.S. to Australia.
+As a bonus, Paul’s mother was in the crowd for the biggest victory of his career.
+He said Mom booked a flight after he won his fourth-round match, then went straight from work to the airport to make the long journey from the U.S.

-“Making it to the second weekend of a Slam, that’s everyone’s dream when they start to play tennis,” the 35th-ranked Paul said, “so I can’t believe I’m here right now.”
+“She’s done a lot for me, from when I was really young until now.
+She’s sacrificed a ton to get me here," Paul said.
+"She deserves to be here and deserves to see me win big matches.”

+Paul's next opponent will be 21-time Grand Slam singles champion Novak Djokovic, who overwhelmed No. 5 seed Andrey Rublev 6-1, 6-2, 6-4.
+After dealing with a worrisome left hamstring in his first two matches, Djokovic has been on quite a roll: He's won his past 11 sets and dropped a total of 27 games in that span as he chases a 10th championship in Melbourne.

-His path to this point went like this: He broke through as a teenager, taking the 2015 junior title at the French Open and getting to the final at Flushing Meadows that year, too.
+Paul initially broke through as a teenager, taking the 2015 junior title at the French Open (beating Fritz) and getting to the final at Flushing Meadows that year, too (losing to Fritz).
 Since turning professional, he has claimed one tour-level trophy, at Stockholm in 2021, and, until this week, had made it as far as the fourth round at just one Grand Slam tournament — at Wimbledon a year ago.

 Now Paul is the first man from his country to make it to the final four at Melbourne Park since Andy Roddick in 2009.
 Roddick was also the last man from the U.S. to win a Grand Slam singles championship, at the U.S. Open 20 years ago.